cordhum/docs/docs/modelling.md

 The spatial coordinates of a place can be modelled in CIDOC-CRM as

-**E53 Place → P87 is identified by →  E47 Spatial Coordinates**
+**E53 Place → P168 place is defined by →  E94 Space Primitive**

 The encoding of the latitude and longitude can be done in multiple ways.
-The form chosen by the consortium is to rely on a basic RDF vocabulary for representing latitude and longitude using WGS84 as a reference system.
+The form chosen by the consortium is to rely on WKT as exchange format...

+a basic RDF vocabulary for representing latitude and longitude using WGS84 as a reference system.
 In order to do so, we will have to map the class crm:E47_Spatial_Coordinates with the corresponding class in [W3C-Basic-Geo](https://www.w3.org/2003/01/geo/).

 We can declare geo:Point as a subclass of crm:E47_Spatial_Coordinates with the following